ExoticCitron/discord-music-bot/README.md

-## Future Update v1.1
+## Update v1.1 NOW LIVE (30/11/24)
+###### Next Update v1.2 (around christmas) - request features on pull request and/or fixes, ill update this readme with update features by the 10th of dec

+Features (current v1.1):
 - Embed / Buttons
-- Queue glitch bug fix where you can only skip a song once even though there are multiple song(s) in the queue | the fixes will be pushed around next month so look out for a tona bug patches / embed/button styles
+- Queue glitch bug fix where you can only skip a song once even though there are multiple song(s) in the queue.
+You may now add BULK playlists on spotify and it will be streamed through in batches of 5 at a go.
 - Fetch YT thumbnail and other dope stuff ig
 - Support for immediate playback of huge playlists
-- Youtube playback support
+- Youtube playback support (pushed next update icba)
-- Dropdown to view different pages, queue and [DJ system?]
+- Dropdown to view different pages, queue [SOON] and [DJ system?
+SOON]

 ![Screenshot 2024-11-24 182914](https://github.com/user-attachments/assets/a8841c72-58fe-4b15-9e14-4db7a0cc1a20)